 downgrade the title/position of the employee or director.

 any other actions deemed necessary as may be permitted under the law.

 4.2 An employee or director who has committed an offence may be given a verbal warning.
 A record will be kept of the fact that such a warning has been given.
-Where appropriate, the person giving the warning will inform the employee or director of the steps which must be taken to improve his/her conduct or where the improvement is likely to require time, a time limit will be set for improvement or rectification.
-It will also be clear that any further misconduct or failure to improve within the set time will result in further disciplinary action being taken.
+Where appropriate, the person giving the warning will inform the employee or director of the steps which must be taken to improve his/her conduct or where the improvement is likely to require time; a time limit will be set for improvement or rectification.
+It will also be clear that further misconduct or failure to improve within the set time will result in further disciplinary action.